Home

 The Chicago Mercantile Exchange (CME) S & P E mini futures contract first traded at CME in 1997, the CME® E-mini® S&P 500® futures contracts offer unique trading opportunities for risk management and market exposure at an affordable price.
 Based on the S&P 500 Index, CME E-mini S&P 500 futures are the most liquid stock index future available.

 The S & P E Mini futures contracts are available to trade virtually 24 hours a day on the CME Globex® electronic trading platform.
 The CME E-mini S&P 500 futures contract trades two months in the March quarterly cycle and moves in .25 index points, or $12.50 per contract.
-Trade E Minis on our fast, accurate and easy to use online platform from the comfort of your own personal computer for as little as $3 per side.
+Trade E Minis on our fast, accurate and easy to use online platform from the comfort of your own personal computer.

 What is a CME E-mini S&P 500 Futures Contract Worth?